sipb/uplink/README.md

 ## What other repos are part of this project?

-* [matrix-react-sdk](https://github.com/gabrc52/matrix-react-sdk/tree/sipb): Fork of the Element logic with 2 small commits, it may or may not be further maintained if we want differences compared to Element, but the goal is to use the upstream version (see `sipb` branch).
+* [element-web](https://github.com/sipb/element-web): Fork of the Element logic with 2 small commits.

 * [matrix-synapse-saml-touchstone](https://github.com/gabrc52/matrix-synapse-saml-touchstone): Let people confirm their display name when logging in with Touchstone for the first time.